pknell/cloud-formation-daily-test/blog-cf.md

 1. At 9:30 AM CDT (or 14:30 UTC) the next day, you can go to CloudFormation to view the stack.
 Then, 30 minutes later, you can view the stack being deleted.
 You can tweak the cron expressions of the rules to adjust these times.
 You can find information on the cron format in the [CloudWatch Scheduled Events documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions).
-1. After the Lambda function(s) have executed, you can go to [Logs in the CloudWatch console](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:) to view logs created by Lambda.
+1. After the Lambda function(s) have executed, you can go to [Logs in the CloudWatch console](https://console.aws.amazon.com/cloudwatch/home#logs:) to view logs created by Lambda.
 1. Since this example runs the Docker template: While the CloudFormation stack is up, you can use your SSH key to connect an SSH client to the running EC2 instances that are part of the [Docker Swarm](https://docs.docker.com/engine/swarm/key-concepts/).

 ## Template Walk-Through
-The template file ([start-stop-environment-cf.yaml](https://github.com/pknell/cloud-formation-daily-test/blob/master/start-stop-environment-cf.yaml)) start with a "Metadata" section.
+The template file ([start-stop-environment-cf.yaml](https://github.com/pknell/cloud-formation-daily-test/blob/master/start-stop-environment-cf.yaml)) starts with a "Metadata" section.
 This section is used by the [CloudFormation Designer tool](http://console.aws.amazon.com/cloudformation/designer), to store diagram coordinates.
-You can open the file in the Designer to view the diagram:
+If you open the template file in the Designer, you can view it graphically:

 ![Template Design Diagram](https://github.com/pknell/cloud-formation-daily-test/blob/master/cf-images/template-design.png)